Driver ID in the connected fleet

 The sign in can be optional or enforced using the NFC driver reminder feature to provide audio feedback when the vehicle is started without a valid driver registration.
 A driver will be automatically logged out of the vehicle after a customizable period after the trip’s conclusion.

 This driver signout delay can be adjusted to suit delivery vehicles which use a long delay to prevent the driver from having to sign in on consecutive trips after a short delivery stop.
 A shorter signout delay might be used for shared or pool vehicles as consecutive trips are most likely with different drivers.

 How it works

-The IOX-NFCREADER provides output to a Driver ID relay which integrates the IOX-NFCREADER sign in and whitelist features to the vehicle electrical control systems.
+The IOX-NFCREADERA provides output to a Driver ID relay which integrates the IOX-NFCREADERA sign in and whitelist features to the vehicle electrical control systems.
 Geotab customers use this to activate or isolate vehicle systems as needed based upon user ID data.

-More information on the IOX-NFCREADER can be found on the Marketplace.
+More information on the IOX-NFCREADERA can be found on the Marketplace.

 Associating fleet drivers to vehicles is a process that managers can easily carry out with telematics technology.
 To learn more about fleet management solutions for Australia, request a demonstration today.

 If you liked this post, let us know!

 Bart Smith is a Solutions Engineer at Geotab.

 Geotab's blog posts are intended to provide information and encourage discussion on topics of interest to the telematics community at large.
 Geotab is not providing technical, professional or legal advice through these blog posts.
 While every effort has been made to ensure the information in this blog post is timely and accurate, errors and omissions may occur, and the information presented here may become out-of-date with the passage of time.